-If you’d like to bring a little passion and fun back into your projects, here’s a technique that infuses your writing with energy and creativity — and it’s perfect to do any day of the year.
+If you’d like to find out how to be a better writer, and bring a little passion and fun back into your projects, here’s a technique that infuses your writing with energy and creativity — and it’s perfect to do any day of the year.
 The magic tip?

 Go on a date.